a-gondolkodas-orome/durer-jatekok/HOW-TO-DEVELOP.md

 - Role selection and game restart is managed by `<game-siderbar>` component in the most common cases.
 - The state of the board is stored in the `board` field of the store, so that the AI step has easy access to it.

+### Game end, determining winner

+When ending the turn, specify the game state with an object `{ board, isGameEnd: true/false }`.

+If the winner can be determined from who moved last before the game ended, you do not have to identify if the player or the AI is the winner.
+Define the `isTheLastMoverTheWinner` game level constant in the `strategy.js` and when you provide `isGameEnd: true`, the winner will be calculated by the common logic in store.

+Otherwise, if the game ended, also calculate and return if the first or the second player is the winner.
+In your component code, the `isPlayerTheFirstToMove` field on the common state can help.
+In the ai move, `getGameStateAfterAiMove()` function will receive `isPlayerTheFirstToMove` as its second argument.

 ## Technologies used

 - Node.js for the development server